min2ha/ukwa-site/content/target/44945/index.en.md

   "subject": null
 }

-# Pool, The: The Egyptian team are changing the face of beach volleyball

 Recent changes to rules for women's uniforms has made the game more accessible for women from all countries.